 Leather work, fabric design and carpentry are my current loves.

-Image 3: Tea towels created from pen & ink sketches printed onto cotton
+Image 4: Custom print tea towels designed from original pen & ink sketches - printed on cotton

 Image 5: Lavender Spray: Zen label VS. Macho label for promotional event

 Image 6: Hand drawn and screen-printed fabric - sewn into pencil cases

 Image 7: Reupholstered vintage chair

 Image 8: Reconstructed, refinished and reupholstered Mission rocking chair